k0rventen/smartcity/README.md

 In a smimilar fashion as the waste scenario, the parking scenario is using 6 bytes, 1 for each parking spot.
 A 1 means the spot is taken, 0 means free.

 #### Street lamps scenario

 The street lamp scenario is using only one byte.
 For now we only upload a day/night status, as the brightness value is arbitrary and does not accurately represents a Lux ou lumen value.

 #### Metrics scenario

 The metrics scenario is taking up 5 bytes.
 The scenario is gathering a volume (dB), temperature (°C) and flood metric.
-The two first are integers, and the lqst one is a simple 0/1.
+The two first are integers, and the last one is a simple 0/1.

 The rest of the bytes can be filled with whatever, we don't look them up.